-On the other hand, for concert-goers or those engaging in planned outdoor activities over a 1–4 mile area and who only want text messaging and not voice communications, then the GoTenna could be a great choice.
+On the other hand, for concert-goers or those engaging in planned outdoor activities over a one to four mile area and who only want text messaging and not voice communications, then the GoTenna could be a great choice.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.